grafana/grafana/docs/sources/setup-grafana/installation/redhat-rhel-fedora/index.md

 This topic explains how to install Grafana dependencies, install Grafana on RHEL or Fedora, and start the Grafana server on your system.

-You can install Grafana using RPM or by downloading a binary `.tar.gz` file.
+You can install Grafana from the RPM repository, from standalone RPM, or with the binary `.tar.gz` file.

 If you install via RPM or the `.tar.gz` file, then you must manually update Grafana for each new version.